rudranarayan-01/NLP/README.md

 ## Text Processing and Stopwords
   - Used Stemming and Lemmatization in a paragraph and saw the results and find out that Lemmatization is gives better results

+## Parts of speech tagging
+  -  a process that labels each word in a text with its grammatical category